Summary

 In 2018, 16% of the total burden (DALY) due to musculoskeletal conditions could be attributed to modifiable risk factors.
 These risk factors included:

-• occupational exposures and hazards, which contributed to 5.6% of musculoskeletal burden, and 17% of the back problems burden
+• occupational exposures and hazards, which contributed to 5.6% of the musculoskeletal burden, and 17% of the back problems burden

 • tobacco use, which contributed to 2% of the musculoskeletal burden (AIHW 2021a).